 Whereas information-based judgments entail deliberate, analytic inferences that rely on beliefs and memories, metacognitive feelings are mediated by the implicit application of nonanalytic heuristics.
 These heuristics operate below full consciousness, relying on a variety of cues.
 Such heuristics and cues affect metacognitive judgments by influencing subjective experience itself.This ‘subjective’ experience certainly has a guiding function:

 there is little doubt that subjective feelings serve as a potent basis for behavior.
-Thus, whatever is the origin of feelings of knowing, and whatever is their validity, people simply follow their lead whenever an alternative basis is either unavailable or its use requires cognitive resources that the person cannot spare (see Strack, 1992).The feeling of knowing is certainly not an infallible guide, no matter how strongly it is felt; there is plenty of evidence that ‘self-evident’ intuitions can be wrong!
-But we don't often take this into account, and even find ways to rationalize our denial of more factual evidence.
+Thus, whatever is the origin of feelings of knowing, and whatever is their validity, people simply follow their lead whenever an alternative basis is either unavailable or its use requires cognitive resources that the person cannot spare (see Strack, 1992).The feeling of knowing is never an infallible guide, no matter how strongly it is felt.
+There is plenty of evidence that “self-evident” intuitions can be wrong, but we often fail to take this into account, and even find ways to rationalize our denial of more factual evidence.

 Cast a cold eyeSince he died in 1938, Yeats could not have known that his epitaph bears a striking resemblance to the shortest saying in the Gospel of Thomas, 42: